javaBin/javazone-ios-app/README.md

 Changes from the previous version:

 * Re-write using SwiftUI
-* Targetting iPhone, iPad and Mac via catalyst
+* Targetting iPhone, iPad

 Current state - see [issues list](https://github.com/javaBin/javazone-ios-app/issues)

+Catalyst support to run on mac was something we wanted to add - but - until the libraries we are using also support it - the functionality would be severely restricted - so for now - we'v had to remove it.

 ---